skippyr/river-dreams/README.md

 # River Dreams

-A fast and versatile ZSH theme for programmers and hackers.
+A fast ZSH theme for programmers and hackers.

 > River Dreams with pretty symbols.
 ![](images/image_0.png)